-In the following section, we have chosen a few examples purely for the purpose of demonstrating the methods.
-It would require a separate body of work to trawl over a larger selection of data in order to conduct a proper analysis.
 At high angles of attack ($\alpha_0 = 21.25^{\circ}$ and $\alpha{amp} = 8.25^{\circ}$), we can observe the different kinds of stall behaviors that can occur.
-Figure 15 and Figure 16 show contrasting behaviors for the same angles of attack.
-In Figure 15, a quasi-periodic shedding appears.
+Figure 19 and Figure 20 show contrasting behaviors for the same angles of attack.
+In Figure 19, a quasi-periodic shedding appears.
 Without flow visualization it is hard to determine the shedding type, but the pressure footprint show the vortex as weak and smeared.
 This kind of footprint would indicate that the vorticity is not close to the surface of the airfoil or is large and not very coherent.
+This probably indicates that we are seeing a shear layer instability rather than very clear wake mode examples seen in the previous section.
+The clusters seem to indicate that the shedding behavior is not reliable with cluster 3 (green) and cluster 4 (red) showing amplitudes of oscillation dissipating rapidly.